 Note: if you’re traveling alone late at night, especially females, it’s best to avoid the subway.
 Opt for a registered taxi or travel with a friend instead.

 Previously shunned by the middle or upper class, the Colectivo (local bus) and the

 There’s a service that runs through, or close to, all popular destinations and attractions.
 But keep in mind this is a city of about three million people, so it can get pretty crowded, especially during weekday peak periods, which are around 8-9am and 6-8pm.

 As you would in any crowded area while traveling, make sure you stay alert and watch out for pickpockets who might bump or slide up against you.

 You’ll be quick to notice even locals keep their belongings, such as handbags and laptop bags, very close to them while traveling around.
-Wear bags across and over your shoulder if possible, and zip it shut.
+Wear bags across and over your shoulder if possible, and zip them shut.
 Don’t forget to leave your valuable jewelry at home.
 Wearing anything sparkly on public transport (or anywhere in South America, for that matter) is a big no-no.

 If you’re more of a backpacking kind of nomad, you’ll want to wear your bag around your front, not your back.

 Depending on the neighborhood, avoid standing around flicking through your smartphone on public transport (or on the streets) either.
 La Boca, especially just outside of the main Caminito area, and Retiro, mainly around the market and train station, are two popular visitor destinations where you’ll want to stay on your guard.
 That witty social media post isn’t worth tempting even the most rookie criminal!
 So keep it in a safe, closed section of your bag or in one of your front pockets.
 That goes for wallets, too.